Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

 ### Skeleton

 * Nav bar featuring links to various areas in the site.
-* Hero image with a welcome paaragraph about Italy featuring a contact button for ease of use..
+* Hero image with a welcome paaragraph about Italy featuring a contact button for ease of use.
 * Clickable links to tripadvisor and wikipedia for hotel bookings and info.
 * Contact for with email address, message, phone number, name.
 * Section with address, e-mail and telephone number.